-In terms of NAFLD and NASH prevalence in Cameroon, there is little to no data available.
+In terms of metabolic dysfunction-associated fatty liver disease (MAFLD) and its more advanced stage, metabolic dysfunction-associated steatohepatitis (MASH) prevalence in Cameroon, there is little to no data available.
 However, many related risk factors are increasing.
 Obesity rates are 11.4%, which places the country at number 135 in the world.
-More notably, diabetes rates in Cameroon are rising, with prevalence increasing from 2% to 5.8% in 1999 and 2019 respectively.
-These findings indicate a potential correlated increase in NAFLD and NASH rates in the Cameroonian population.
+10 More notably, diabetes rates in Cameroon are rising, with prevalence increasing from 2% to 5.8% in 1999 and 2019 respectively.
+10 These findings indicate a potential correlated increase in MAFLD and MASH rates in the Cameroonian population.